 Most professionals recommend gradually reducing your blade height over the final 2 or 3 mowing sessions in late fall or early winter.
 If you notice a bit of winter growth, you’ll know it’s time for a fresh mow if the blades exceed 2-2.5 inches.
 This is an ideal height to avoid mold while insulating the topsoil.

 If you decide to mow your lawn, be sure you pick a dry day with no recent precipitation.
 Any fallen leaves can be left where they lay rather than raking beforehand, as they will simply provide a boost of natural mulch when you mow over them.
+If you’re needing a good mower for smaller yards, be sure to check out this helpful guide.

 This isn’t a task that every lawn needs every year, but it can be beneficial for turf grasses that tend to get thatchy.
 Your lawn’s nutrients shift underground during the winter, to focus on strong root growth.
 A thatchy bed makes it harder for your topsoil to breath, which can be detrimental to the root system.